Information by Student Group

 Work term shorter than six months?
 Don’t worry about it – you won’t enter repayment.

 Returning to full-time studies after your work term?
-Remember to either apply for OSAP, external link, opens in new window or Continuation of Interest-Free Status, external link, opens in new window by the deadline dates.
+Remember to either apply for OSAP (external link, opens in new window) or Continuation of Interest-Free Status (external link, opens in new window) .
+Be sure to submit your full-time OSAP or CIFS application within the OSAP Important Dates and Deadlines.
 When we confirm your enrolment, your loans will return to interest-free status and you won’t be expected to make payments.

 Going on Exchange?
 You may qualify for OSAP!
 Please see some Frequently Asked Questions (FAQs) below to help you prepare for applying for OSAP when on an international Exchange!